Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 While getting users to connect around your content is crucial to increasing organic reach on Facebook, doing it the wrong way can really hurt you.

-Note that the Facebook algorithm update is not just about prioritizing posts that get a lot of engagement—it’s about elevating posts that inspire meaningful discussion and interaction.
+Note that the Facebook update is not just about prioritizing posts that get a lot of engagement—it’s about elevating posts that inspire meaningful discussion and interaction.

 Facebook calls posts using those tactics “engagement bait”, and they define them as “spammy posts on Facebook that goad [users] into interacting with likes, shares, comments, and other actions.”